Seasonal Bear Activity

 Mid-September to Mid-October

-Coho salmon still entering rivers and available.
-Bears are now observed feeding on fish that have spawned out and died.
+Coho salmon may still be entering rivers.
+Bears can be observed feeding on fish that have spawned out and died.
 Fall colors are beautiful and the days are shorter.
 Weather can be pleasant with short duration fast moving storms passing through the area.
 Bears are gorgeous with their winter fur and guard hairs.
 Bears are spending long periods of time resting/sleeping near the rivers or on the beaches.
 Berries are also a very important part of their diet at this time.

 Life slows down at Hallo Bay, bears prepare and den for the winter months.
 Local weather conditions predict when this happens as large winter storms now become common, lasting for many days.